SalomonBrys/ANR-WatchDog/README.md

 	        at testapp.MainActivity.access$100(MainActivity.java:12)
 	        at testapp.MainActivity$LockerThread.run(MainActivity.java:36)

 From this report, we can see that the stack traces of two threads.
 The first (the "main" thread) is stuck at `MainActivity.java:46` while the second thread (named "App: Locker") is locked in a Sleep at `MainActivity.java:18`.
 From there, if we looked at those two lines, we would surely understand the cause of the dead lock!

+Note that some crash reporting library (such as Crashlytics) report all thread stack traces at the time of an uncaught exception.
+In that case, having all threads in the same exception can be cumbersome.
+In such cases, simply use `setReportMainThreadOnly()`.

 Advanced use